 No longer a baby, my son is a man.

 For his birthday, he sent me a song he wrote.
-It’s just the intro, but he thought I would like the violins and cello.
+It’s just the intro, he said, but he thought I would like the violins and cello.